Vatsmanglam/Vatsmanglam/README.md

 - 📫 How to reach me manglamvats175@gmail.com**

+- ⚡ Fun fact - The first recorded software bug was a moth found in a computer in 1947, which led to the term "debugging.

 <h3 align="left">Find me :</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/manglamvats/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" height="30" width="40" /></a>